ClueLang/Clue/README.md

 makepkg -si
 ```

-### Using Cargo
-1. Paste and run this command in the console: `cargo install clue`
-2. Type `clue` in the console to run the compiler, it will explain the rest

-Clue supports extra features that can be toggled when installing:
-* `interpreter`: adds the `--execute` flag to let Clue run the generated output using [mlua](https://github.com/khvzak/mlua)
-* `rpmalloc`: uses [rpmalloc](https://github.com/EmbarkStudios/rpmalloc-rs) to improve performance, not available on all platforms

-By default Clue enables both features.

 ### Manual insallation
-1. Download the latest release and save it somewhere
+1. Download the [latest release](https://github.com/ClueLang/Clue/releases/latest) and save it somewhere
 2. Open your system environment variables
 3. Add the path to the directory that contains `clue.exe` in the PATH variable
 4. Type `clue` in your cmd/PowerShell to run the compiler, it will explain the rest